pointer2Alvee/paper-hbert-sarcasm-detection/README.md

 **["A Novel Hierarchical BERT Architecture for Sarcasm Detection"](https://aclanthology.org/2020.figlang-1.14.pdf)** using **Python**, **Pandas**, **NumPy**, **Kaggle** and **TensorFlow**.

 #### 🧠 Overview
-This project implements a Hierarchical BERT (H-BERT) architecture for sarcasm detection in text, inspired by the paper **"A Novel Hierarchical BERT Architecture for Sarcasm Detection".** Unlike traditional sentiment analysis tasks, sarcasm detection often requires understanding multi-sentence context and subtle cues.
+This project implements a Hierarchical BERT (H-BERT) architecture for sarcasm detection in text, inspired by the paper **"A Novel Hierarchical BERT Architecture for Sarcasm Detection".** This model is a combination of LSTM & CNN with the BERT embeddings.
+Unlike traditional sentiment analysis tasks, sarcasm detection often requires understanding multi-sentence context and subtle cues.
 This hierarchical model addresses that by processing text at both the sentence and context level using a 5 layered architecture that includes (1) sentence encoding, (2) context summarization with Conv1D, (3) a bi-directional LSTM for capturing temporal dependencies, (4) CNN layers for local feature extraction, and a (5) final fully connected layer for classification.

-The model is trained on the "Sarcasm on Reddit" dataset from Kaggle rather than the dataset used in the original paper.
+The model is trained on the **"Sarcasm on Reddit"** dataset from Kaggle rather than the dataset used in the original paper.
 Preprocessing includes data cleaning and dimensionality reduction.
-Tokenization is done using the BERT-base-uncased tokenizer from Hugging Face.
+Tokenization is done using the **'bert-base-uncased tokenizer'** from Hugging Face.
 Evaluation is performed using accuracy as the primary metric, and the entire model is implemented in Python using TensorFlow.

 #### 🎯 Use Cases
-- Detecting Sarcasm on social media platforms
+- Detecting Sarcastic comments or opinions on social media platforms

 #### 🟢 Project Status
 - Current Version: V1.0